usuaero/MachUpX/docs/source/creating_input_files.md

                 interpolate intermediate values.
 Note that this parameter also determines the mounting angle and washout of the wing segment.
 Defaults to 0.

-            "dihedral" : (float, array, or string, optional) Gives the dihedral of the wing segment.
+            "dihedral" : float, array, or string, optional Gives the dihedral of the wing segment.
 This is a solid-body rotation of the wing about the body x-axis.
 Defined the same as "twist".
 Defaults to 0.

-            "sweep" : (float, array, or string, optional) Gives the sweep angle of the wing segment.
+            "sweep" : float, array, or string, optional Gives the sweep angle of the wing segment.
 Sweeping the wing is a shear tranformation, rather than a solid-body rotation.
 This means the amount of sweep will not affect the distance of the wingtip from the plane of symmetry.
-SweepDefined the same as "twist".
+Defined the same as "twist".
 Defaults to 0.

-            "chord" : (float, array, or string, optional) Gives the chord length of the wing segment.
+            "chord" : float, array, or string, optional Gives the chord length of the wing segment.
 Defined the same as "twist".
 Defaults to 1.0.

-            "ac_offset" : (float, array, or string, optional) Gives the offset of the section aerodynamic center from the quarter chord as a fraction of the chord.
-A positive value puts the aerodynamic center behind of the quarter chord.
+            "ac_offset" : float, array, or string, optional Gives the offset of the section aerodynamic center from the quarter chord as a fraction of the chord.
+A positive value puts the local aerodynamic center behind the quarter chord.
                 Defined the same as "twist".
 Defaults to 0.

-            "airfoil" : (string or array, optional)
+            "airfoil" : string or array, optional
                 Gives the section airfoil(s) of the wing segment.
 Can be the name of any airfoil defined under "airfoils" in this object.
 If specified as an array, the array gives the airfoil as a function of span.
 The first column gives the span location, as with "twist", and the